-During the three months ended March 31, 2012, we completed the acquisition of four physician group practices consisting of one neonatology practice, one maternal-fetal medicine practice, one pediatric cardiology practice and one other pediatric subspecialty practice.
-During the three months ended March 31, 2011, we completed the acquisition of three physician group practices consisting of one maternal-fetal medicine practice, one pediatric cardiology practice and one other pediatric subspecialty practice.
+During the nine months ended September 30, 2012, we completed the acquisition of 10 physician group practices consisting of five anesthesiology practices, two pediatric cardiology practices, one neonatology practice, one maternal-fetal medicine practice and one other pediatric subspecialty practice.
+During the nine months ended September 30, 2011, we completed the acquisition of seven physician group practices consisting of three maternal-fetal medicine practices, one neonatology practice, one anesthesiology practice, one pediatric cardiology practice and one other pediatric subspecialty practice.
 Based on past results, we expect that we can improve the results of these practices through improved managed care contracting, improved collections, identification of growth initiatives, as well as operating and cost savings, based upon the significant infrastructure we have developed.

-Our results of operations for the three months ended March 31, 2012 and 2011 include the results of operations for these physician group practices from their respective dates of acquisition and therefore are not comparable in some respects.
+Our results of operations for the nine months ended September 30, 2012 and 2011 include the results of operations for these physician group practices from their respective dates of acquisition and therefore are not comparable in some respects.

 The United States is continuing to be affected by unfavorable economic conditions, and the number of unemployed workers remains significant.
-During the three months ended March 31, 2012, the percentage of our patient services being reimbursed under government-sponsored healthcare programs increased as compared to the same period in 2011.
+During the nine months ended September 30, 2012, the percentage of our patient services being reimbursed under government-sponsored healthcare programs increased as compared to the same period in 2011.
 We could experience additional payor shifts to government-sponsored programs if economic conditions do not improve or if they deteriorate further.
 Payments received from government-sponsored programs are substantially less for equivalent services than payments received from commercial insurance payors.
-In addition, many states continue to experience lower than anticipated revenue and continue to face significant budget shortfalls.
+In addition, although certain states are expecting some revenue increases when compared to the past few years, many states continue to experience lower than anticipated revenue and continue to face significant budget shortfalls.
 These shortfalls could lead to reduced or delayed funding for state Medicaid programs and, in turn, reduced or delayed reimbursement for physician services.

 In March 2010, the "Patient Protection and Affordable Care Act," (the "Healthcare Reform Act"), was enacted.
 The Healthcare Reform Act contains a number of provisions that could affect us over the next several years.
 These provisions include establishing health insurance exchanges to facilitate the purchase of qualified health plans, expanding Medicaid eligibility, subsidizing insurance premiums and creating incentives for businesses to provide healthcare benefits.
-Other provisions contain changes to healthcare fraud and abuse laws and expand the scope of the Federal False Claims Act.
+Additionally, in May 2012, the Centers for Medicare & Medicaid Services published a proposed rule under the Healthcare Reform Act that certain physicians who provide eligible primary care services would generally be paid at Medicare rates in effect in calendar years 2013 and 2014 instead of state-established Medicaid rates.
+Generally, state Medicaid rates are lower than federally-established Medicare rates.
+We are currently evaluating the proposed rule, but we cannot predict with any assurance whether the rule will be adopted as proposed.

-Many of the Healthcare Reform Act's most significant reforms do not take effect until 2014 and thereafter, and their details will be shaped significantly by implementing regulations that have yet to be proposed.
-Moreover, enactment of the Healthcare Reform Act has been controversial and has prompted numerous legal challenges to its constitutionality, including cases that are currently set to be heard by the Supreme Court of the United States in its term ending in June 2012, as well as efforts to modify or repeal the law now under consideration in Congress.
-As a result, we cannot predict with any assurance the ultimate effect of the Healthcare Reform Act on our Company, nor can we provide any assurance that its provisions will not have a material adverse effect on our business, financial condition, results of operations or cash flows.
+Many of the Healthcare Reform Act's most significant reforms do not take effect until 2014 and thereafter, and their details will be shaped significantly by additional regulations that have yet to be proposed.
+Moreover, enactment of the Healthcare Reform Act has been controversial and has prompted numerous legal challenges to its constitutionality.
+In June 2012, the Supreme Court upheld most of the Healthcare Reform Act; however, it remains unclear whether there will be any changes made to certain provisions of the Healthcare Reform Act through future acts of Congress or executive actions and implementations.
+As a result, we cannot predict with any assurance the ultimate effect of the Healthcare Reform Act and related regulations and interpretive legislation on our Company, nor can we provide any assurance that its provisions will not have a material adverse effect on our business, financial condition, results of operations or cash flows.